Florian-Thake/TeaScript-Cpp-Library/README.md

 # API stability

-TeaScript is pre-mature and many things will probably change in some new (pre-)release.<br>
+TeaScript is pre-mature and many things will probably change in some new release.<br>
-However, the public methods of the `teascript::Engine` class as well as the public getters of the `teascript::ValueObject` class are considered semi-stable (if not otherwise documented in the code).<br>
+However, the public methods of the `teascript::Engine` class as well as the public getters of the `teascript::ValueObject` class are considered stable (if not otherwise documented in the code).<br>
 This means that I will try to ensure backward compatibility if possible or provide a smooth transition - except if major issues are detected or at very rare circumstances.<br>
-This also counts for the headers version.h / Util.hpp / Exception.hpp.<br>
+This also counts for the headers version.h / Exception.hpp / SourceLocation.hpp.<br>
 All other classes / structures / types (including all its methods and members), and free functions are considered unstable and may change often or might be even removed entirely.

 Methods / Functions marked with